If your studies are affected by ongoing circumstances such as a disability, mental health condition or commitment, you may be eligible for support.

 Receipt of supporting documentation will allow us to determine if your circumstances are eligible for Special Consideration and how this should be applied to your studies based on your circumstances and the impact and disruption experienced.
 Any outcome adjustment provided will take into consideration your personal circumstances and the learning outcomes of the subject.
 Options for supporting documentation have also been updated to provide more flexibility for students.

-- Confirmation of test results, if positive, and a student declaration verifying the impacts this is having on your studies to date.
+- Confirmation of test results, if positive, and a special consideration student declaration (PDF 85.1 KB) verifying the impacts this is having on your studies to date.

 On campus activities